appcircleio/appcircle-android-post-process-component/README.md

-# Appcircle Android Post Processor
+# Appcircle Android App Post-Processor

 This step performs necessary system operations to identify and process the Android output binary files.